kataw/kataw/test/__snapshot__/parser/statements/continue/continue_with_label_inside_a_switch_nested_if.md

     "text": "switch (x) { case x: if (foo) continue foo; }", "fileName": "__root__",
     "flags": 0,
-    "diagnostics": [
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 45,
-            "error": "A 'continue' statement can only be used within an enclosing iteration statement.", "start": 29,
-            "end": 38
-        }
-    ],
     "start": 0,
     "end": 45
 }